BenAdler14/CRISPRi-ART/README.md

 1. Clone repo into your directory
 > git clone https://github.com/BenAdler14/CRISPRi-ART.git

-2. create a conda environment to import CRISPRi-ART
+2. create a conda environment to import CRISPRi-ART.
+Be patient.
+This can take a few minutes.
 > conda env create -f envs/CRISPRi-ART.yaml

 # Usage